lokesh932338/weather-website/README.md

-This is a weather website, that provide real-time weather reports according to the location of the user.
+This is a weather website, that provide real-time weather reports according to the location of the user